Nimastic/Nimastic/README.md

 - 🌱 I’m currently learning Artificial Intelligence, Design and Analysis of Algorithms and Networks.
 - 👯 I’m looking to collaborate on any Software Engineering Projects.
 - 💬 Ask me about anything!
-- 📫 How to reach me: jerielchanzy@gmail.com or t.me/jerielchan
+- 📫 How to reach me: jerielchanzy@gmail.com or www.t.me/jerielchan
-- ⚡ Fun fact: I play Volleyball, draw Digital Art and volunteer in my free time (not a lot)
+- ⚡ Fun fact: I play Volleyball, draw Digital Art, and volunteer in my free time (not a lot)

 ## 🛠 Languages and Tools